All Episodes

 Now, again, his last point.

-Did you in connection with uh Harry uh Reed and all the rest of them standing up and saying uh Bush lied, there never was any WMD, there never was any blah, blah, blah, blah, blah.
+Did you, in connection with Harry Reed and all the rest of them, standing up and saying Bush lied, there never was any WMD, there never was any blah, Did you ever see any of the facts presented?

-Have you you know, of this kind?
+Have you, you know, of this kind?

 I never have.

-During the Clinton administration, Newsweek magazine, uh January 11, 99, says, quote, Saddam Hussein, with a long record of supporting terrorism, is trying to rebuild his intelligence network overseas.
+During the Clinton administration, Newsweek magazine, January 11, 99, says, quote, Saddam Hussein, with a long record of supporting terrorism, is trying to rebuild his intelligence network overseas, assets that would allow him to establish a terrorism network.

-U.S. sources say he is reaching out to Islamic terrorists, including some who may be linked to Osama bin Laden, the wealthy Saudi exile accused of mastermining the bombing of two U.S. embassies in Africa last summer.
+U.S. sources say he is reaching out to Islamic terrorists, including some who may be linked to Osama bin Laden, the wealthy Saudi exile accused of masterminding the bombing of two U.S. embassies in Africa last summer.

 That's what Newsweek was saying in 1999.